zhongfu/tp/docs/team/thewrik.md

       that match **all** tags are returned.
     * The motivation behind this logic is that users want to increasingly narrow down the number of persons they see in the outlay.
-    * Feature was later extended to a parallel on jobs as well.
+    * Feature was later extended to similar behaviour on jobs as well.

 * **Documentation**:
   * User Guide: